denis7071/My-Portfolio/README.md

 - CSS - For designing the website making it appealing and resposnive.
 -Javascript - For making the website mobile version be accesible through the menu bar toogle.
 - Formsubmit - For handling contact form submissions.
 (No PHP, Javascript or any backend code required.
 ).
-You cna check out their documentation [here](https://formsubmit.co/), It's very easy to get started and it's free.
+You can check out their documentation [here](https://formsubmit.co/documentation), It's very easy to get started and it's free.
 - Github pages - For hosting the website.

 ## Getting Started